History of Osteopathy

 An example of the effectiveness of osteopathy was the influenza epidemic of 1917-1918.
 Only 0.25% of those treated by osteopaths died, as compared to 6% of those under MD care.
 The ability to help restore a person’s health is a very powerful tool.
 It is the health within a person that does the real healing.

 In the United States today, physicians (medical doctors) who practice medicine hold either the Doctor of Osteopathic Medicine degree (DO) or the Doctor of Medicine degree (MD).
 Currently less than 10% of the total physicians in the US have a DO degree.
 Both are trained in all aspects of modern medicine including prescription drugs, surgery, and the use of technology to diagnose disease and evaluate injury.
-In addition, DO’s still learn Osteopathic Manipulative Medicine (OMM) in school, practicing how to use their hands to help diagnose, treat and prevent illness and injury.
+In addition, DO’s learn Osteopathic Manipulative Medicine (OMM) in school, practicing how to use their hands to help diagnose, treat and prevent illness and injury.

 Osteopathic physicians are more likely to go into primary care rather than specialize.
 DO’s tend to think more holistically, looking at the big picture of the person’s health.
 They are more likely to create an individual treatment plan for each person rather than simply treating the diagnosis.
 Unfortunately most osteopaths do not continue to use OMM to treat their patients once they are in practice.